NTech-Lab/docs/docs/fkvideo_configuration.rst

      - Interval in seconds between 2 consecutive camera list updates (15 s by default).
      - -t 20
    * - ‑‑camid arg
-     - Defines a video stream to be processed by fkvideo_detector, as the relevant camera id (see also ``‑‑source``).
+     - Defines a video stream to be processed by fkvideo_detector, as the relevant camera id (see also ``--source``).
 If a video stream is not specified, fkvideo_detector requests the :ref:`list of cameras <video-methods>` from FindFace Server with a polling interval defined by the ``reload-timeout`` parameter.
      - Camera id.
      - ‑‑camid b28a898b-6334
    * - ‑‑api-host arg